TheLuwe/TheLuwe/README.md

 - :school: I am a 12.th grade student at `Demirtaşpaşa` High School.
 - :trophy: I don't have any rewards yet
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Codeforces`
+- :computer: I don't have a real job right now, I'm doing an internship at the company I work for.
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :student: I'm currently learning: `AWS` and `Software Engineering`.
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1gdiny_4f5TVbSdfyAQxokLMMrBTi054P/view?usp=sharing).
+- :thinking: I'm not currently open for: `internship` and `job offer`, this is [MY RESUME](#).
 - :nerd_face: Always `learning new things`

 <br>